Maleconazo

 The Maleconazo was a protest on 5 August 1994, in which thousands of Cubans took to the streets around the Malecón in Havana to demand freedom and express frustration with the government.
 Following the collapse of the Soviet Union in the early 1990s, Cuba fell into a crippling economic crisis that had many citizens looking to flee the island.
-On the day of the uprising, the Cuban police blocked people from boarding tugboats leaving Havana, prompting thousands of citizens to storm the streets in the largest anti-government demonstration Cuba had seen since the Cuban Revolution.
-In the weeks following, President Fidel Castro quelled the frustration by opening the doors of the country and allowing Cubans to leave, which proved to have a significant impact on Cuba's relationship with the United States moving forward.
+On the day of the protest, the Cuban police blocked people from boarding tugboats leaving Havana, prompting thousands of citizens to storm the streets in the largest anti-government demonstration Cuba had seen since the Cuban Revolution.
+In the following weeks, President Fidel Castro quelled the frustration by opening the doors of the country and allowing Cubans to leave, which had a significant impact on Cuba's relationship with the United States moving forward.

 Background

-The Soviet Union was Cuba’s primary ally since 1961, providing the island with significant subsidies, military support, and resources.
-Throughout this time, the Soviet bloc had been Cuba’s main trading partner, serving as a safety net that guaranteed economic security and basic needs for citizens.
+The Soviet Union was Cuba's primary ally since 1961, providing the island with significant subsidies, military support, and resources.
+Throughout this time, the Soviet bloc had been Cuba's main trading partner, serving as a safety net that guaranteed economic security and basic needs for citizens.
 The Soviet Union even sold Cuba oil at discounted prices, and allowed them to re-export whatever they did not use for profit.
-This alone made up 40% of Cuba’s revenue during the 1980s.
-As a result of all this support, the Cuban economy became dependent on the country’s relationship with the Soviet Union.
+This alone made up 40% of Cuba's revenue during the 1980s.
+As a result of all this support, the Cuban economy became dependent on the country's relationship with the Soviet Union.

 Therefore, following the collapse of the Soviet Union in 1991, the Cuban economy crumbled.
 The country rapidly lost around 80% of its trade and its main supplier of food and fuel.
 Industries that depended on oil imports, such as transportation and agriculture, were paralyzed.
 On top of all this, the US would soon tighten its trade embargo against Cuba with the Torricelli and Helms-Burton Acts.

 Fidel Castro coined this time of crisis as a “Special Period in a Time of Peace”, and the government responded by implementing rationing schedules and adjusting economic policies.
 Food consumption throughout the city was cut to around one-fifth of its previous level, resulting in a stark decrease in caloric intake among Cuban citizens.
 The government also limited utility services to a few hours every day.
 At times, there were widespread blackouts lasting up to twenty hours.
 In an attempt to revamp the economy, the government increased production of hard currency, rejoined international trade networks, and opened the market to self-employment and small businesses.
 During these transitions, the country continued to see shortages of food, medicine, transportation, and standard consumer goods.
 By 1994, there was widespread frustration over the poor standards of living, and many Cubans looked to leave the island.